-Amen Jaffer is a sociologist trained in urban ethnography with a PhD in Sociology from the New School for Social Research. his teaching and research interests lie in the Sociology and Anthropology of religion, social interaction, urban communities and networks, difference and social control, social theory and the politics of space and infrastructure.
+Amen Jaffer is a sociologist whose teaching, research and advising interests lie in the fields of religion, urban studies, everyday life, difference and social control, social theory, political economy of waste and recycling, and the politics of space and infrastructure.

-He is currently working on two projects.
-One is a a comparative ethnography of urban citizenship in low-income neighborhoods of Lahore which looks at poor residents' engagements with the infrastructures of their neighborhoods as acts of creating political communities.
-In collectively constructing sewage drains or forcing the state to fix gas supply lines, to give two examples, residents actively create and shape not only space but also their relationships with each other and the Pakistani state.
+He is currently working on three projects.
+One is a a comparative ethnography of urban citizenship in low-income neighborhoods of Lahore which explores poor residents' engagements with the infrastructures of their neighborhoods as practices of forging political communities.

 The second project is a book manuscript that explores practices of sociality in South Asian Sufi shrines.
 It focuses on ordinary social practices in these spaces - conversations, humor, collective preparation and consumption of food and drugs, etc - to demonstrate how an everyday spirituality is constructed through routine social engagements in this institution.

 The third project, for which he is currently conducting fieldwork, investigates the social organization of the waste and recycling economy in Lahore by focusing on scrapyards run by Afghan refugees and jhuggi settlements of low-caste nomadic communities.

 His co-edited volume, State and Subject Formation in South Asia, has been just published by OUP.
 For more information, visit: